 How much does this combination weigh compared to OEM wheels/tires?

-Do these tires rub anywhere?
+Do these tires rub or have clearance problems?

 What air pressure are you running in the tires?